CurveDocs/docs/docs/user/llamalend/guides/borrow/custom-bands.md

 ## Customizing Bands

-Simply **enter the amount of collateral** you want to use and choose **how much crvUSD to borrow**.
+Enter the amount of collateral you want to use and choose how much crvUSD to borrow.
 Additionally, you can adjust the number of bands for the loan by moving the slider left or right.

 - **Minimum bands:** 4
 - **Maximum bands:** 50

-import ThemedImage from '@theme/ThemedImage';

 <figure>
 <ThemedImage
-    alt="Mint and Lend Markets"
+    alt="Custom bands interface"
     sources={{
-        light: require('@site/static/img/user/llamalend/guides/bands/bands_light.png').default,
+        light: require('@site/static/img/user/llamalend/guides/borrow/bands/bands_light.png').default,
-        dark: require('@site/static/img/user/llamalend/guides/bands/bands_dark.png').default,
+        dark: require('@site/static/img/user/llamalend/guides/borrow/bands/bands_dark.png').default,
     }}
     style={{ width: '800px', display: 'block', margin: '0 auto' }}
 />
 </figure>

 ## Effects of Number of Bands